 Your task as a corporate planner is never a piece of cake, but large-scale events present unique challenges.
 Industry trade shows.
 Product launches.
 Professional conferences.
-If all events are puzzles, large-scale events are the thousand-piece ones.
+If all events are puzzles, large-scale events are the thousand-piece ones, and every piece is a shade of the same color.
 They require an extra measure of planning, coordination, and event management grit.

 Strengthening your skillset is essential in our industry, but never more so than with large-scale events.
 Read on to learn tips for managing the common stumbling blocks of large events, as well as strategies to make sure large groups of attendees get where they need to go—safely and on-time.